About

 History

-Located in Karnataka’s Hassan district, Halebid was built during 1121 A.D by Ketumalla, who was the chief of staff of Hoysala Kingdom.
+Located in Karnataka’s Hassan district, Halebid was built in 1121 A.D. by Ketumalla, who was the chief of staff of the Hoysala Kingdom.
 Halebid is dedicated to Ketumalla’s queen, Shantala Devi, and king, Vishnuvardhana.
 It took 105 years for the construction of the temple.
 It is believed that if people stand on the platform of the temple and look around, then they will see the hills on the opposite side, two big bulls facing the temple, and a Ganesha figure towards the south.
 The sculptors of the temple are inspired by Queen Shantala Devi and her courtesans.

-Temples and its Architecture
+Temples and their Architecture

 Halebid means the ‘City of Ruins,’ and it got its name because it was turned into ruins by the Mughals from North India.
 Some of the significant architectural spots and temples are: